pitastrudl/wekanwiki/GDPR.md

 ### Software

-Keep multiple encrypted offline backups, preferably on write-only media.
+I need to keep multiple encrypted offline backups.
 Otherwise some ransomware will just encrypt all my files and demand that I give money, bitcoins, etc to get my files back.
 Malware exists for all platforms, including Linux.
+I need to find a) is there storage media that has physical hardware switch that makes media read-only b) use write-only media.

 I need to have source code for every software I use, and tested working way to compile it from source.